korenmiklos/attgt/README.md

-**ipw** | Inverse probability weighting following Abadie (2005) **reps** | Number of repetitions for boostrap (default = 199) **baseline** | Baseline period to compare ATET against (default = -1)
+**ipw** | Inverse probability weighting following Abadie (2005) **reps** | Number of repetitions for boostrap (default = 199) **baseline** | Baseline period to compare ATET against (default = -1) **generate** (optional) | Name of the frame to store the coefficients and their confidence interval.

 ## Remarks

 The command requires a panel dataset declared by `xtset`.

 The command also returns, as part of `e()`, the coefficients and standard errors.
 See `ereturn list` after running the command.

+If the `generate` option is used, the returned frame contains the following variables:
+- `time`: the time period relative to the baseline
+- `coef`: the estimated coefficient
+- `lower`: the lower bound of the 95% confidence interval
+- `upper`: the upper bound of the 95% confidence interval

+The frame is `tsset` by `time`, so `tsline` can be used to plot the event study.

 The command does not allow for `if` and `in` clauses.
 If you need to limit the sample, use
 ```